Quickstart

 )

-If the script completes with no errors, it means that we were able to retrieve the published credential using the URL specified in the service.
+If the script completes without errors, you retrieved the published credential using the URL specified in the service.

 try {